johrstrom/jmeter-prometheus-plugin/README.md

 ## Verifying

-I sign these release jars so you can verify with this method:
+I sign these release jars so you can verify with this method (of course the version is going to change):

 ```bash
 gpg --verify jmeter-prometheus-plugin-0.5.0.jar.asc